rollover the hotspots to check the conditions

 The English Bulldog is a medium-sized, muscular dog, who would love nothing better than to be a lap dog, even though their size often prevents it (but they'll still try!).
 This popular breed was developed in the British Isles and got the “bull” prefix from its association with bull baiting.

 The English Bulldog today has a gentle disposition and is capable of forming strong bonds with families and children.
 Because they are prone to obesity, exercise is recommended to maintain a healthy weight.
 Their coat does not need to be trimmed, but English Bulldogs generally require more baths than the average breed.

 Although an affectionate breed, the average Bulldog can be difficult to train, as many have a mind of their own.
 Still, there's lots to love about this slobbery sweetheart, especially if you want a snuggly pup.

 Like all breeds, English Bulldogs are prone to a number of hereditary and congenital conditions that can adversely affect their health – not to mention your family budget.
 Some of the conditions and illnesses English Bulldogs can develop include respiratory problems such as brachycephalic syndrome; joint conditions such as hip dysplasia; eye issues such as keratoconjunctivitis sicca (dry eye); heart disorders such as aortic stenosis; and skin conditions such as skin fold dermatitis.

-Thankfully, Petplan pet insurance covers all hereditary and chronic conditions for the life of your pet as standard.
+Thankfully, Petplan pet insurance covers all hereditary and chronic conditions as standard.
 Which means if your Bully inherits more than just his mother’s good looks, you’re covered.